 - Coordinating interviews;

 Value added to the recruiting team: Recruiters are generally responsible for the coordination and arrangement of the entire hiring process.
 They will fill the core role in your hiring team strategy.

 “Recruiter” has become a catch-all term for someone who sources candidates and sometimes manages candidate communication.
-In reality, the recruiter (or recruiters) on your team are probably doing so much more: coordinating and conducting interviews, taking job specs from the business, extending offers to candidates… Don’t let a multi-faceted role be bogged down by time-crunched tasks.
-They need assistance from time to time, just like we all do!
-Make sure to include some team members that overlap into the “recruiter” category:
+In reality, the recruiter (or recruiters) on your team is probably doing so much more: coordinating and conducting interviews, taking job specs from the business, extending offers to candidates.

 2. Head of Human Resources or HR Lead